1) How Contagious is Omicron?

 5) If I already had Covid, am I not protected?

-If you were previously infected, your immunity may last from 3-15 months.
-For will last around 6 months.
+If you were previously infected, your immunity may last from 3-15 months for that strain.
+For most, it will last around 6 months.
+Newer variants are more able to evade immunity, regardless of whether that immunity was from infection or vaccination.
 Getting a booster results in the best level of immunity and protection.
 Bottom line — if previously infected more than 6 months ago and you don’t know your level of immunity, get a booster.

 6) What should I do now?

 New daily cases have come down significantly since the peak on January 26.
 After several weeks in the yellow zone, Haywood County and much of WNC are trending back up.
 Test positivity rates are again above the 5% goal, meaning the numbers reported are well lower than what is actually happening.
 It just seems ‘low’ right now in comparison to where things were back in the winter.
 If you were being careful in the other surges, then you likely want to still be careful, especially when finding yourself around others whose immune status you cannot know.
 The virus continues to cause contagiousness for 2 days before symptoms start.
 Somewhere between 15-50% of infected people remain contagious at day 5.
 That has not changed.